 Yes, I shamelessly added my own about page to this list.
 Why?
 Because it takes you on an adventure through my life.

 When you work with Goodman Creatives, you work with me: Greg Goodman.
 Sure, I have an amazing team behind me – but what stands out most to my clients is the personal touch that I provide.
 That’s why my about page starts with a powerful “you statement” and a brief description of the company, before jumping into how Goodman Creatives came to be.
+If you keep reading, you’ll learn more about how I help make websites for therapists.

 Fun fact – the beautiful woman in the header photo is my wife, Carrie, doing yoga on a trip to Turkey.